taocpp/PEGTL/doc/Getting-Started.md

 ## Requirements

-The PEGTL requires one of
+The PEGTL requires a C++11-capable compiler, e.g., one of

 * GCC 4.7
 * Clang 3.4